-Astronomy and astrophysics
+Astronomy and Astrophysics

-I did my PhD in Astrophysics at the Max Planck Institute for Gravitational Physics in Hannover (Germany), the place where gravitational waves were observed for the first time in the history of science, leading to the Nobel Prize in Physics of 2017.
+I did my PhD in Astrophysics at the Max Planck Institute for Gravitational Physics in Hannover (Germany), the place where gravitational waves were observed for the first time in history, leading to the Nobel Prize in Physics of 2017.
 Prior to my PhD, I studied Physics at the University of Seville (Spain) and did a Master in Nuclear Physics at the University of Münster (Germany).
 I have attended a dozen summer schools and lecture series in Physics, Astronomy and Data Analysis (in Australia, France, Germany, Poland, USA, UK, and Spain) and did a three-month-long internship in Quantum Information Theory at the Institute of Photonic Sciences (ICFO) in Barcelona.

-After completing my PhD, I worked as a postdoctoral researcher at the Max Planck Institute for Gravitational Physics, at the Centre for Astrophysics and Supercomputing at Swinburne University of Technology in Melbourne (Australia) and at the School of Physics and Astronomy at Monash University in Melbourne.
+After completing my PhD, I worked as a postdoctoral researcher at the Albert Einstein Institute, at the Centre for Astrophysics and Supercomputing at Swinburne University of Technology and at the School of Physics and Astronomy at Monash University in Melbourne (Australia).

 Data Science and Artificial Intelligence

 The field of gravitational wave astronomy is dominated by Data Analysis.
 In the case of LIGO, observing these waves involves disentangling tiny waveforms buried in noise.
 And by tiny I mean waves which typically produce a vibration of a millionth of a millionth of a millionth the size of the detector.
 In the case of Pulsar Timing, an observation involves correlating decades of data from different radio telescopes, made of milli-second pulses.
 Thus, by doing research in this field I had to work with Bayesian and frequentist statistics, but also with common Machine Learning algorithms.